ournetworks/2017-mini-conf/sessions/session-b.md

 ## Materials
 * Laptop (not provided, please bring your own)
-* Adafruit LoRa feather boards (provided, limited number of kits available for sharing during workshop or purchase)
+* [Adafruit LoRa M0 feather boards](https://www.adafruit.com/products/3178) (provided, limited number of kits available for sharing during workshop or purchase)
-* Micro-usb cables to communicate with featherboard (provided)
+* Micro-USB cables to communicate with the LoRa boards (provided)
 * Breadboards, wires, basic sensors/actuators (basic LED's, buttons provided, bring your own if you have a project in mind)

 Participants are welcome to bring any projects they would like to add LoRa connectivity to.